Project NETWORK Logo

 Criteria to Apply

-This opportunity is for advanced standing MSW students in a concurrent practicum placement focused on working with individuals with co-occuring disorders up to age 25.
+This opportunity is for advanced standing MSW students in a concurrent practicum placement focused on working with individuals with co-occurring disorders up to age 25.

 Students must agree to the following: